-- Divide the milk in two.
-Make homemade kulfi ice cream with the first half.
-For this I used a flower shaped silicon mould since the presentation is so pretty and you can pop the shaped ice cream out.
+- Divide the Thandai milk in two parts.
+Make ice cream with one half.
+I used a flower shaped silicone mould to get the pretty shape, and I was able to pop the ice cream out.

 - Serve it with crushed nuts and seeds.